Erythema Nodosum (cont.)

 Characteristic features of erythema nodosum include barely raised, tender, reddish nodules, most commonly below the knees in the front of the legs.
 They are typically painful and can slowly come and go.

 There are several scenarios for the outcome of erythema nodosum.
-Typically, these areas of nodular tenderness are tender and inflamed off and on for a period of weeks.
+Typically, these nodular areas are tender and inflamed off and on for a period of weeks.
 They usually then resolve spontaneously, each one of the little areas of inflammation shrinking down and then becoming flat rather than raised and inflamed.
 They leave a bruised appearance.
 Then, they resolve completely on their own.
 Other lesions can sometimes pop up elsewhere.
-This may occur for periods of weeks to months, and then they eventually go away.
+This may occur for periods of weeks to months, and then they eventually disappear.
 However, chronic erythema nodosum that may last for years is another pattern.
 Chronic erythema nodosum, with intermittent recurrences, can occur with or without an underlying disease present.

 How is erythema nodosum diagnosed?